SaucecodeOfficial/developer-challenge/readme.md

 Routing is implemented with the most excellent [redux-first-router](https://github.com/faceyspacey/redux-first-router) State Box and Store will be extended to implement routing.
+Why not React Router?
+Well in functional terms, routing is an input and UI is an IO side effect of resulting state mutation.
+In previous versions of our platform, we implmented the same pattern as redux-first-router using React Router and a lot of duct-tape and overhead.
+Since migrating to redux-first-router, we haven't looked back.

-Review the included core web implementations for usage examples.
+Review the included core web implementations for usage examples, and pay attention to the authentication / authorization guard of the account feature.

 #### Schemas: